chocoteam/website/content/en/docs/Modeling/IntConstraints.md

 ### `Task` variables

-A task needs a start `IntVar` and an int duration.
+A task needs a start `IntVar` and a duration `int`.

 ```java
 Task task = new Task(start, duration);
 ```

-Optionally and end `IntVar` can be supplied.
-Task will ensure that start + duration = end, end being an offset view of start + duration.
+Optionally an end `IntVar` can be supplied.
+Task will ensure that *start + duration = end*, end being an offset view of *start + duration*.

 ```java
 Task task = new Task(start, duration, end);
 ```

 A task can have an unknown duration.
 In this case create the task with 3 `IntVar`: start, varDuration and end.
-Task will ensure that start + duration = end, end being an offset view of start + duration.
+Task will ensure that *start + duration = end*, end being an offset view of *start + duration*.

 ```java
 Task task = new Task(start, varDuration, end);
 ```

-Finally, a task can be created based on the `Model` and 5 ints: earliestStart, latestStart, duration, earliestEnd, latestEnd.
+Finally, a task can be created based on the `Model` and 5 `int`: earliestStart, latestStart, duration, earliestEnd, latestEnd.
-A start `IntVar` will be created with a domain of $[earliestStart, latestStart]$.
+A start `IntVar` will be created with a domain of *[earliestStart, latestStart]*.
-An end `IntVar` will be created with a domain of $[earliestEnd, latestEnd]$.
+An end `IntVar` will be created with a domain of *[earliestEnd, latestEnd]*.
-Task will ensure that start + duration = end, end being an offset view of start + duration.
+Task will ensure that *start + duration = end*, end being an offset view of *start + duration*.

 ```java
 Task task = new Task(model, earliestStart, latestStart, duration, earliestEnd, latestEnd);